 An objective of HCP monitoring is to determine the occupancy of the MMCAs and Reserves.
-In 2021, the AV survey results show continued murrelet occupancy in both surveyed Reserves and in all MMCAs with the exception of Shaw Gift (Table 1, Figure 3a).
-This 2021 result is similar to previous years for both the Reserves and the MMCAs.
+In 2022, the AV survey results show continued murrelet occupancy in both surveyed Reserves and in all MMCAs with the exception of Shaw Gift (Table 1, Figure 3a).
+This 2022 result is similar to previous years for both the Reserves and the MMCAs.
 Typically, both Reserves and at minimum the Allen Creek MMCA have at least one site with observations of occupancy.
 In contrast, observations of murrelets exhibiting occupied behaviors at some MMCAs, e.g., Shaw Gift, Cooper Mill, and Bell Lawrence, have been consistently more difficult to obtain over time.

-There is no current explanation for the inconsistent nature of these occupied observations, or the lack thereof.
 Reduced visibility at several survey stations due to growth of vegetation is likely a factor.
+AV surveys began approximately 30 years ago in the study area and changes in size and location of tree canopy has been significant over time.
 Observation of occupied behavior at some of these sites appears to be a very opportunistic event.
 Even in years with low detection of occupied behaviors, there has continued to be relatively high radar counts at the sites covering these MMCAs, with the exception of Bell Lawrence (Table 2).
 The inconsistent nature of occupancy detections, and of AV detections in general, points out the limitations of AV surveys in which daily variation in weather, and changes in conditions at a survey site (e.g., surrounding vegetation), can influence the ability to detect murrelets and their behaviors.

 Although inconsistent at some, the continued observation of occupancy of the MMCAs via AV surveys over the study period is a potential indication that the HCP has not so far resulted in adverse changes in murrelet occupancy of these stands.
 Trends in AV detections at MMCAs and Reserves appear to have tracked each other since 2000.
-Overall, after 22 years of AV monitoring there appears to be a declining trend in AV detections since the study began (Figure 5).
+Overall, after 23 years of AV monitoring there appears to be a declining trend in AV detections since the study began (Figure 5).

 Differences in radar counts between MMCAs and Reserves from 2002-2020 were not significant at a threshold of $p \le 0.05$ but were near significant at p = 0.15, indicating that the higher counts in Reserves compared to MMCAs may be biologically meaningful.
-The land-type x year interaction for radar surveys was significant at a threshold of $p \le 0.05$, indicating a difference in trends between the MMCAs and Reserves.
+The land-type x year interaction for radar surveys was significant at a threshold of $p \le 0.05$ , indicating a difference in trends between the MMCAs and Reserves.
 The estimates of the slopes of these trends indicate that there has been a decline in counts in both the MMCAs and the Reserves, but the counts in the MMCAs have been declining at a slower pace (Figures 4, 6, and 7).